 Legal advice is recommended when drafting this letter.
 It’s impossible to predict how every employee will react, and having an expert to hand can reassure you that what’s happening is normal (or not), and how to respond.

 You’ll need to show you’ve considered as many of these alternatives as possible:

 You can also invite people to put themselves forward for voluntary redundancy or early retirement.
 If you decide to do this, you'll needto make it an option for everyone who's 'at-risk', rather than individual employees.

 Your letter will also need to set out which ‘pool’ or group(s) of employees is at highest risk of redundancy.

 Making staff redundant in a small business?
 In this case, all staff might be at-risk.

 You’ll need to apply ‘fair and quantifiable’ criteria when deciding who will be at-risk of redundancy selection.
 This must be impartial, with good records kept alongside it, showing your assessment process.

 If dealing with a trade union, you’ll need to work with them on your criteria, but you’ll usually base your decision on things like:

 It’s legally unfair to identify someone for redundancy using any of these criteria:

 Remember, you may need to have more than one conversation with your employee about their redundancy, before any final dismissal takes place.
-Use the redundancy letter templates (plus other essential materials) above to plan and structure these.
+Using redundancy letter templates (plus other essential materials) can help you to plan and structure these.